Matthew Bogdanos: Using research without attribution

 Christos Tsirogiannis, a forensic archaeologist and expert on antiquities trafficking, has publicly accused the Manhattan District Attorney's Antiquities Trafficking Unit of using his research without proper attribution.
 Tsirogiannis, who heads the UNESCO group on illicit antiquities trafficking, has assisted the unit for several years in identifying looted artefacts and facilitating their repatriation, particularly those connected to known traffickers.

 The controversy arose after the unit announced the recovery of two 4th-century marble statuettes, claiming credit for their identification without acknowledging Tsirogiannis’ role.
 The statuettes, depicting the mythological figures Castor and Pollux, had been looted from Lebanon and were later seized from the Metropolitan Museum of Art.
-Tsirogiannis asserts that his 2012 doctoral research, which remains under restricted access at Cambridge University, was crucial in proving the objects' illicit origins.
+Tsirogiannis asserts that his 2012 doctoral research, which remains under restricted access at the University of Cambridge, was crucial in proving the objects' illicit origins.

 Tsirogiannis has called for greater transparency and proper recognition of expert contributions in such cases.
 The Manhattan DA's office has not responded publicly to the claims.

 Personal life

 Bogdanos has four children with his wife, Claudia Tuchman Bogdanos, a lawyer at Quinn Emanuel Urquhart & Sullivan.
 One of his sons, Michael, is also a Marine Infantry Officer.

+His favourite books are Miguel de Cervantes's Don Quixote and Homer's Iliad.

 Bogdanos is also a former middleweight boxer with almost 30 amateur fights and is still boxing, with a record of 10-2 since his 40th birthday.
 Along with another Assistant District Attorney, fellow U.S. Marine officer Al Peterson, he co-founded a Charity Boxing Foundation called Battle of the Barristers that has raised more than $1 million for wounded veterans and children at risk.